 Prepare the Thai peanut cauliflower wings:

-- Once you have filled the baking sheet (taking care not to crowd it), bake the Thai peanut cauliflower wings for 16 to 22 minutes (may vary more depending on floret size and oven style), or until cauliflower is crisp-tender and batter is crisp and lightly browned.
+- Once you have filled the baking sheet (taking care not to crowd it), bake the Thai peanut cauliflower wings for 16 to 22 minutes (may vary more depending on floret size and oven style), or until cauliflower is crisp-tender and batter is firm and lightly browned.

 Prepare the sauce:

 - Whisk together all of the sauce ingredients.
 Adjust seasoning to taste.
 Drizzle over the cooked cauliflower wings or serve on the side as a dipping sauce (or both!).
 If serving to a crowd, I recommend using toothpicks and dipping.
 For a small group, we drizzle and then dip more to taste, but it gets a little messier.

 - Sprinkle roasted peanuts and green onions over the wings and sauce.
 Serve immediately.